Mih-Nig-Afe/SocialVision-Facial-Recognition-Search/QUICK_START.md

 export IBM_MAX_PLATFORM=linux/amd64
 ```

 > **Apple Silicon tip:** The IBM MAX image is Intel-only.
-If `ibm-max` keeps restarting with `Illegal instruction`, run `docker compose up -d socialvision` (skipping the sidecar) or set `IBM_MAX_ENABLED=false` so the app immediately falls back to the Real-ESRGAN/NCNN backends.
+If `ibm-max` keeps restarting with `Illegal instruction`, run `docker compose up -d socialvision` (skipping the sidecar) or set `IBM_MAX_ENABLED=false` so the app immediately falls back to the Real-ESRGAN stack, which now auto-tiles even on CPU-only Docker Desktop.
 You can still point `IBM_MAX_URL` at a remote MAX instance hosted on an x86 VM if you need IBM-grade previews.

 If the microservice is temporarily unreachable, set `IBM_MAX_FAILURE_THRESHOLD=1` so the Streamlit process disables IBM MAX after the first failure and immediately jumps to the Real-ESRGAN stack.
 Leave `IBM_MAX_PROBE_ON_START=true` (default) so the app pings `/model/metadata` once at boot; if the local container is already crash-looping, IBM MAX will be disabled before the first upload.
 Set it to `false` only when you intentionally rely on a remote endpoint that might take extra time to come online.

+### Real-ESRGAN Defaults & Firestore Mode

+- `IMAGE_UPSCALING_TARGET_TILES=25` forces roughly a 5×5 grid so every upload benefits from tiled inference even on CPU-constrained Docker.
+- `IMAGE_UPSCALING_MIN_REALESRGAN_SCALE=1.0` keeps Real-ESRGAN active for even minor touch-ups; raise it if you want to skip AI passes for tiny images.
+- To run against Google Firestore instead of the local JSON DB, set `DB_TYPE=firestore`, `FIREBASE_ENABLED=true`, and provide a service account at `config/firebase_config.json` (mount it into the container).
+The app now auto-provisions the default database/collections when credentials allow.
 ```

 ---